Baggins800/elytica-laravel-Tutorial/Part 3.md

             ])

 ```
-Notice the elegance of the builder pattern with fluent interface used in the `table(...)` and `form(...)` functions' returns [more about builder pattern here](https://symfonycasts.com/screencast/design-patterns/builder)
+Notice the elegance of the builder pattern with a fluent interface used in the `table(...)` and `form(...)` functions' returns more about the builder pattern here.
+When you press queue on the profile, it should create a project on the Elytica service (no jobs or files are uploaded yet).
+Next, we want to create a job, and perhaps upload a file containing the model, followed by the data.

+In our `ElyticaService` class, we can add helper functions: one for creating a job, one for uploading the data and model, and later another for retrieving the results.
+As you can imagine, the model is available to the Elytica user since the computation is run from their account.
+If you want to hide the model, you should approach project and job creation differently.
+For instance, you could use your own account and pass the token from your .env file.
+This method contains the computation within your account but does so at the expense of your account's computational resources.